Limit varieties of monoids satisfying a certain identity

-As noted in~\cite[Remark~3.1]{Gusev-Vernikov-18}, only the first occurrence of a letter in a given word might be a $k$-divider of this word for some $k$.
-In view of this observation, we use below expressions of a kind ``a letter $x$ is (or is not) a $k$-divider of a word $\mathbf w$'' meaning that the first occurrence of $x$ in $\mathbf w$ has the specified property.
+As noted in Gusev and Vernikov \cite[Remark~3.1]{Gusev-Vernikov-18}, only the first occurrence of a letter in a given word might be a $k$-divider of the word for some $k$.
+In view of this observation, we use below an expression like ``a letter $x$ is (or is not) a $k$-divider of a word $\mathbf w$'' to mean that the first occurrence of $x$ in $\mathbf w$ has the specified property.